Pat Badt: Reading Between the Lines, 2024

 THE LINE UP exhibition brings together the works of five mid-career women abstract artists Emily Berger, Claire Seidl, Marianne Gagnier, Rella Stuart-Hunt, and Pat Badt.
 Their paintings offer an investigation of line— edge, mark-making and boundaries — each in their own way.
 A catalog will accompany the show.

-Immersion: sound installations and field recordings
+Immersion: sound installations and field recordings, 2023

 An exhibition at Soft Machine Gallery will open on December 16, 2023.
 Immersive sound installations featuring